nutjob4life/plone-ldap-analysis/README.rst

 How about:

 * Adding a Python interpreter with the python-ldap egg baked in.
-* Add some sample Python scripts to query for all users outside of groups.
+* Add some sample Python scripts to query for all users outside of groups—ALSO DONE.
 * Check this into Github—nevermind, DONE!